feathericons/feather/README.md

 #### 1. Install

+> [!NOTE]
-> **Note:** If you intend to use Feather with a CDN, you can skip this installation step.
+> If you intend to use Feather with a CDN, you can skip this installation step.

 Install with [npm](https://docs.npmjs.com/getting-started/what-is-npm).